-- ONE BEEP: the motion detector for constant speed is disabled - TWO BEEPS: the motion detector for constant speed is enabled - FOUR BEEPS: the setup memory was lost or corrupted.
-The machine goes to setup mode. - "RUN" LIGHT FLASHING: the machine is in high speed stitch regulator mode.
+- ONE BEEP: the motion detector for constant speed is disabled. - TWO BEEPS: the motion detector for constant speed is enabled. - FOUR BEEPS WITH FAIL LIGHT FLASHING: the setup memory was lost or corrupted.
+NOTE that after the beeps the factory default settings are reloaded and the machine goes into setup mode. - "RUN" LIGHT FLASHING: shows that the light is operational.